Civlac/SRWLED-Wiki/Home.md

 * **General Contributor/Documentation/Versioning:** Chris Reese
 * **UDP Sound Sync:** Chris Hultin

-Other members of the WLED Discord have provided code and testing support as well.
+Other members of the WLED Discord group have provided code and testing support as well.
+Thanks all!

 ## Knowledge pre-requisites
 You MUST be familiar with how to install the ESP8266/ESP32 board drivers as well as multiple libraries (if using the Arduino IDE).
 There are some [instructions here](https://github.com/atuline/WLED/wiki/Installing-Sound-Reactive-WLED) on how to do this with the Arduino IDE, however, they are provided **WITHOUT** support.